-- Make satisfactory academic progress toward a degree. - Enroll at least half-time each semester. - Not be in default on any prior federal student loan. - Not owe an overpayment on a federal grant or loan program.
+- Be a U.S. citizen or eligible non-citizen or permanent resident. - Make satisfactory academic progress toward a degree. - Enroll at least half-time each semester. - Not be in default on any prior federal student loan. - Not owe an overpayment on a federal grant or loan program.